Love your coffee? Then the names 'breve' and 'latte' have probably crossed your path.

 Single espresso on the left.
 Double espresso on the right

-For example, it's very common to get a latte with a doppio espresso (double espresso) instead of a single shot, meaning it would have the same caffeine content as a breve.
+It's pretty common, for instance, to get a latte built on a doppio espresso (double espresso) instead of a single, which would put its caffeine right on par with a breve.

 Are there any variations between a breve and a latte?

-An iced breve is made by adding a double shot of espresso over ice cubes in a glass, then combining an equal part of cold half-and-half with the creation, along with any desired sweeteners.
+An iced breve starts with a double shot of espresso poured over ice, then an equal part of cold half-and-half, plus any sweetener you like.

 Homemade iced breve coffee.